We're back for a full riding season!

 Users must be 18 years old or accompanied by an adult.

-The Adaptive Bicycle Pilot Project grew out of accommodation requests at the launch of the BIKETOWN bike share program in 2016.
-The pilot project is an unique program nationally, and is intended to operate as a stand-alone project for the time being.
-However, there will be co-promotion through the BIKETOWN web site and other material.
+Adaptive BIKETOWN grew out of accommodation requests at the launch of the BIKETOWN bike share program in 2016.
+The pilot project is a unique program nationally, and is intended to operate as a stand-alone project for the time being.
+However, there will be co-promotion through the BIKETOWN website and other material.